Why I Am No Longer a Roman Catholic: Part 3 – Sola Scriptura

 But you have received the Holy Spirit, and he lives within you, so you don’t need anyone to teach you what is true.
 For the Spirit teaches you everything you need to know, and what he teaches is true—it is not a lie.
 So just as he has taught you, remain in fellowship with Christ.
 1 John 2:27 (NLT) —

-One of the marks of a born again believer is a hunger to read, study, understand, and obey the teachings of the Bible.
+One of the marks of a born-again believer is a hunger to read, study, understand, and obey the teachings of the Bible.

 Jesus said to the people who believed in him, “You are truly my disciples if you remain faithful to my teachings.
 32 And you will know the truth, and the truth will set you free.”
 John 8:31–32 (NLT) —

-Jesus warned the Jewish hierarchy of his day, the equivalent of the Roman Catholic magisterium, that they were guilty of nullifying the clear teaching of God’s Word in favor of their religious traditions.
-(Mark 7:13) He warned them that the scriptures cannot be altered.
-(John 10:35) In fact, Jesus is the divine Logos, the eternal word of God.
-(John 1:1, 14) To invalidate the Bible in favor of religious tradition is the worst sort of idolatry.
-Instead we are to trust completely the promises of God, which are sufficient to save us.
-Abraham is a clear example.
-God promised that he would have innumerable descendants when he was a childless old man.
-He took God at his word, and Bible says that God put him into a right relationship (justified) with him.
+Abraham is a clear example of this.
+God told him that he would have innumerable descendants when he was a childless old man.
+He took God at his word, and Bible says that God justified him, which means he put him into a right relationship with him.
 (Genesis 15:6) Simple faith is what saves us, faith in the gospel announcement that Jesus died for our sins and rose again as Lord of Lords.
 (Galatians 2:16)

 Jesus taught, even rejoiced in the fact, that God reveals his Word to common people.

 At that time Jesus said, “I praise You, Father, Lord of heaven and earth, that You have hidden these things from the wise and intelligent and have revealed them to infants.
 26 “Yes, Father, for this way was well-pleasing in Your sight.
-Matthew 11:25–26 (NASB95) —
+Matthew 11:25–26 (NASB95)

 He warned the Jewish leaders that he knew what they were doing.